Taking Care of Business. Simplified.

 Is it okay if I pay by check?

 Yes.
-Please make checks payable to North Greenville University.
+Make checks payable to North Greenville University.
 Include the student ID# and Term in the memo line.
-Please mail to the attention of Student Accounts, North Greenville University, PO Box 1892, Tigerville, SC 29688.
-To ensure payment is posted to on or before the due date, please mail at least one week early.
+Mail to the attention of Student Accounts, North Greenville University, PO Box 1892, Tigerville, SC 29688.
+To ensure payment is posted to your student account on or before the due date, mail at least one week early.

 May I wait to receive a billing invoice of actual charges before paying?